zincsearch/zincsearch-docs/docs/ZincObserve/environment-variables.md

 > For local mode, we use sled db as the metadata store.
 > For cluster mode, we use etcd as the metadata store.
-We plan to support redis, postgreSQL for cluster mode in future.

 ## Etcd